Saturday 30 August 1941

 Iran Invasion: With a ceasefire in effect while the opposing parties dicker over terms of an armistice, the Soviets occupy the "open city" of Qazvin.
 This is 94 miles (151 km) from Tehran.
 The Soviets also take the "non-open" city of Hamadan after some light bombing that kills a small child.

 The Soviet troops remain on the move throughout the day, while the British are content to stop and allow negotiations to play out.
 The Soviets and British have agreed beforehand to occupy their respective spheres of influence contained in a 1908 agreement, so there is little point to being aggressive at this point - as long as the British and Soviets trust each other.
-Elements of Indian 10th Infantry Division enter Kermanshah.
+Elements of the Indian 10th Infantry Division enter Kermanshah.

 Soviet and British troops meet at Sinneh.